top of page

 Carry on down Woolton road past Childwall C of E School, heading out towards the roundabout of Childwall Park Avenue/Woolton Road, heading through the gate at the edge of Childwall Woods, through Childwall Woods in to Childwall Fields, out of Childwall Fields to Childwall Cross, then up Childwall Lane past the church and along to Score Lane.

-THE TRIANGLE - Today, the shops around the Triangle produce a very good place to shop, with many different outlets.
+The shops around the Triangle produce a very good place to shop, with many different outlets.
 However while the shops themselves have undergone many changes, it is the area that has gone considerable change even in the last 100 years.
-Standing in the same place over 100 years ago, you wouldn't be shopping, but rather you would be standing in a sandstone quarry!
+Standing in the same place over 100 years ago, you wouldn't be shopping, but rather you would be standing in a quarry!

 Not only was this a large quarry, there were also changes to the road layout and was also home to a couple of large exclusive houses.
 Walking down Taggart Avenue (which was once called Park Road) up to Stand Park road, this was once called Rabbit Lane.
 However Rabbit Lane, while taking the same route at it does today, stopped around the location of what is now Highville Road and turned left rather than carrying on to Childwall Park Avenue (as Childwall Park Avenue wasn't there 100 years ago!).
 The lane then followed part of Highville road as it is today but then came out opposite the top of Childwall Abbey Road.
 The location today would be part of the Alleyway that runs behind the shops on the left hand side.